woocommerce/woocommerce/readme.txt

 * Enhancement - Only include order erasure bulk action if erasure is enabled in settings. #22354
 * Dev - Introduce `woocommerce_reviews_title` filter. #22216
+* Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).